TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### New Site Users

-- As a new site user, I would like to  see a userfriendly home page, so that I can easily find interesting content and sections in the Page.
+- As a new site user, I would like to  see a user-friendly home page, so that I can easily find interesting content and sections in the Page.
 - As a new site user, I would like to Create an account where I can store my personal data so that I don't have to fill up the personal data forms each time I buy something..
 - As a new site user, I would like to see contact details so that I can find more information about the shop owners.
 - As a new site user, I would like to add items to a shopping Basket, so that I can reserve an item and continue shopping.
 - As a new site user, I would like to Delete products from my shopping basket.
 - As a new site user, I would like to display the shopping basket so that I can see all reserved items.
-- As a new site user, I would like to display single item detail page so that I can get more information about the product.
+- As a new site user, I would like to display a single item detail page so that I can get more information about the product.
 - As a new site user, I would like to display the Page on mobile devices so I can buy items on a mobile phone.
-- As a new site user, I would like to use mobile side bar, so that I can use the application on small size devices.
+- As a new site user, I would like to use a mobile sidebar, so that I can use the application on small size devices.
 - As a new site user, I would like to, after adding all items to the shopping basket, to be redirected to the Payment Page so I can finalize the shopping and make a payment.
 - As a new site user, I would like to save my personal details needed for making payments, so that I can use them during my next shoppings.
 ### Returning Site Users

-- As a returning site user, I would like to log in/out so that I can use the sites personalized functionalities as well as store and protect my personal data.
+- As a returning site user, I would like to log in/out so that I can use the site's personalized functionalities as well as store and protect my personal data.
 - As a returning site user, I would like to sign up to a newsletter to keep up to date with deals and events
 - As a returning site user, I would like to Edit my account details so that my profile is up to date.
 - As a returning site user, I would like to delete my account so that I can remove my account if I no longer use it.
 - As a returning site user, I would like to see if I am logged in or not.
-- As a returning site user, I would like to informed by email about actions taken place in the page, so that my account is better secured.
+- As a returning site user, I would like to be informed by email about actions taken place in the page, so that my account is better secured.
 - As a returning site user, I would like to publish my feedback in the page, so that I can share my experience with other users
 - As a returning site user, I would like to  Log in with Social media so that I can use my already existing account.
 - As a returning site user, I would like to see my previous orders list and payment history .

 ### Site Admin

-- As a site administrator, I should be able to create a superuser account so that I can get access to function only available for sellers.
+- As a site administrator, I should be able to create a superuser account so that I can get access to functions only available for sellers.
 - As a site administrator, I should be able to add new items to the database, so that I can add new items for sale and save then in the database
 - As a site administrator, I should be able to Edit items for sale and save changes to the database.
 - As a site administrator, I should be able to Delete items from the database, so that they can not be available on sale any more.